 NORTH CLUSTER SCHOOL SOCIAL WORKERS

-For mental health emergencies, please contact 911 or the following resources:
+In case of a Mental Health Emergency, contact 911 or the following resources:

 Suicide Prevention Lifeline: 1-800-273-TALK (8255)